Design and Implement a Filter

-In this topic, you use a Digital Filter Design block to create low frequency noise, which models the wind noise inside the cockpit:
+In this section, you use a Digital Filter Design block to create low frequency noise, which models the wind noise inside the cockpit:

 Open the model by typing